michaelsking1993/learning_cards/README.md

 I started by writing the tests, and then filled in the functionality.

-Normally, when adding small tweaks to an already-existing system, I would write much more specific tests, particularly for API-only rails applications; but, as stated above, since this is a full-stack sample application, my instincts told me that feature testing was the most understandable and most effective way to test this app.
+Normally, when adding small tweaks to an already-existing system, I would write much more specific tests (model, controller), particularly for API-only rails applications; but, as stated above, since this is a full-stack sample application, my instincts told me that this type of testing was the most understandable and most effective way to test this app.